GUIDES & RESOURCES

 Save time and effort by comparing a range of home and contents insurance policies with iSelect

-How do I know how much jewellery is covered by my contents insurance?
+How much jewellery is covered by Home and Contents Insurance?

-So your home and contents provider will generally set a limit on the amount you can claim for a piece of jewellery.
-The actual amount will depend on the provider and the policy you purchase.
-You’ll find some policies don’t always cover the cost of the full item.
+Your home and contents provider will generally set a limit on the amount you can claim for a piece of jewellery.
+The actual amount will depend on the provider and the policy you purchase, and you may find some policies don’t always cover the cost of the full item.

 • Unlisted items: if you don’t tell your insurer about specific pieces of jewellery you want covered, they’ll usually be treated as general contents under your policy.
 Most insurers will limit the amount you can claim for unlisted items such as jewellery.
 You should check the limits and terms of your policy.

-• Specified or listed cover: these are items that you’ve specifically requested to be covered by your insurer for a set amount.
-So, if you have a piece of jewellery that’s worth more than your insurer’s limit, like your engagement ring, you may consider listing this item for a higher premium.
+• Specified or listed items: these are items that you’ve specifically requested to be covered by your insurer for a set amount, like your engagement ring.
 In many cases, insurance companies will ask for a valuation certificate to identify the item you want insured and to work out the value of the insurance and premiums.
 In some cases, you may be able to specify “portable” items which could be insured in some scenarios away from the home.
 You should check the limits and terms of your policy.

 Ultimately, this depends on your provider and the level of cover you choose.
 Some common exclusions to look out for include:

-• Inherent defects and mechanical failure: You’ll find most insurers won’t cover you for faulty design or poor craftsmanship.
+• Inherent defects and mechanical failure: You may find most insurers won’t cover you for faulty design or poor craftsmanship.

 • Lawful Confiscation: If the government, or any public authority, seized or confiscated your jewellery, most insurers won’t be able to cover you.

-What records should I keep safe in case I need to make a claim?
+What records do you need to make a claim?

 To make a claim, you may need the following information:

-• Proof of ownership: You’ll usually need to prove you actually own the piece of jewellery.
-So make sure you save your receipts.
+• Proof of ownership: You’ll usually need to prove you actually own the piece of jewellery, so it could be a good idea to save your receipts.
 Some insurers might also ask for photographs of the pieces in your home.

-• Proof of value: In some cases, You’ll need to get a jewellery valuation certificate, which describes an item of jewellery in detail as well as the value of the piece.
+• Proof of value: In some cases, you may need to get a jewellery valuation certificate, which describes an item in detail as well as its value.
 You can get these from many jewellers.
 Sometimes they’ll charge a fee for this service.

 • Police report: If an item of jewellery has been stolen, you’ll need to provide a police report.
 Contact the police as soon as possible to report the theft.

-First, look at what’s included in your Home and Contents insurance.
-Is your jewellery included?
-If you don’t have home and contents insurance or you want to compare your policy against others from iSelect’s range of policies and providers, you’re in the right spot!
+If you don’t have Home and Contents Insurance or you want to compare* your policy against others from iSelect’s range of policies and providers, you’re in the right spot!
 Just call 13 19 20 and speak to one of our friendly consultants.